 On top of that, eating adequate amounts of protein can be super beneficial for losing body fat too (5).
 If you do those two things together, then you will lose weight.

 But what about eating before or after your workout?
-These things are still both important, no doubt … but not nearly as important as your nutrition as a whole.
+These things are still both important, no doubt.
+However, not for weight loss or fat loss.
+These goals all come down to your nutrition as a whole.

 First, let’s talk about what you should be eating before your workouts and the benefits they can offer for weight loss.